RyanAllcock/SurfaceConstruction/README.md

 # Marching Cubes

 ## How To Use
+- preview and make program using .DLL files located in deploy folder
 - make sure GLEW and GLM header files are present
 - make using Makefile on Windows operating system
 - execute using cubes.exe